presidentbeef/brat/features.md

 * Built-in hash tables and dynamic arrays
 * Very flexible unary and binary operators
 * Functions may have default and variable length arguments

-## Current Limitations

-* Only running on Linux at the moment